 DocsCurrentLast updated: September 27th 2022, @ 2:18:58 pm

 On this page

 data-pp-layout="text"), placed near your product's price, and configured with the product's price using

 To maximize sales, place messages throughout your site, including the home, category, product, and cart pages.
 More specifically:

-When customers arrive: Use more prominent messaging above the fold on your homepage and category pages to show customers they can pay later with pay later offers, making it more likely for them to consider larger purchases.
+data-pp-layout="flex") messaging above the fold on your home page and category pages to show customers that financing options are available.
+This makes it more likely for them to consider larger purchases.

 Product or cart amount

 Adding the product price or total cart amount can render the most effective message to your customers.
 For example, if you pass in an amount that qualifies for Pay in 3, the rendered message likely includes specific payment information.
 These detailed, specific messages perform better and provide more value to you and your customers.
 If you do not provide an amount, PayPal falls back to a more general message that, though still effective, has a weaker value proposition to your customers.

 If your website updates the price of a product or cart's total amount on the client-side, update the amount that is passed to the SDK so that PayPal can update the message accordingly.
 If you're using the

 data-pp-amount attribute to pass the amount (which is the recommended integration), you can update the value of this attribute; the SDK continuously monitors for any changes to the value of